chicbass/chicbass.github.io/aem_ex_3.md

 3. ExactTarget

 >27
->What la the default maximum file site of an asset that a content author ran upload?
+>What is the default maximum file site of an asset that a content author ran upload?

 1. **2 GB**
 2. 4 GB
 3. 1 GB

 >28
->Which feature can he lined by content authors to create dynamic behavior in adaptive forms?
+>Which feature can be used by content authors to create dynamic behavior in adaptive forms?

 1. **Rules editor**
 2. Adaptive form fragment